arvindh-manian/kalshigo/README.md

 [1] The auth endpoint has been deprecated and replaced with API key-based authentication, which we support.

 # TODO:
+- Test with canonical jsons to check accuracy of structs

 - Add features (first priority)

 - Add context support